infolexa/bolt/README.md

 	Admins will automatically inherit the permissions for guests and members.

+	You can assign guest permissions to members but you can't assign Member and Admin permissions to guests.
+You also can't assign Admin permissions to Members.

 	This is just a basic declaration of permissions.
-More details will be discussed on another chapter.
+More details will be discussed in another chapter.
 	But as a preview, you can specify the directories, controllers and actions related to the permission.
 	This will allow bolt to automatically check for the user's permissions when certain controllers are accessed.